yujenlin5210/yujenlin5210.github.io/projects/_posts/2017-05-21-comic-reader.md

 categories: project
 slogan: The best way to read comics
 landing-slogan: The best way to read comics
 description: Comic Reader is an open source comics reading app.
 It supports search and subscription which can let you manage the comics with ease.
-The app provides update notification, so you will never miss your favorite comics again.
-It displays each episode in a single scrolling page, and it automatically adjust the page size to provide maximum reading area.
+It displays each episode in a single scrolling page, and automatically adjust the page size to provide maximum reading area.
 Reading comic can never be this easy.
 folder: comic-reader
 cover: comic-reader.png
 title-cover: comic-reader-title.png